 If your skin looks pink or red after being in the sun, it's burnt - sunburn doesn't just mean red-raw, peeling or blistering skin.
 Any amount of sunburn is a clear sign that ultraviolet (UV) radiation has damaged the DNA in your skin cells.
 This damage can build up over time and can lead to skin cancer.

 When UV radiation damages the DNA in your skin cells, your body tries to repair the damage.
 The blood vessels in the local area swell, allowing blood to rush into it.
 This is why sunburn looks red.
 Blood inside your body is also hot, which is why it feels like sunburns give off heat.
 The wider blood vessels allow the cells of your immune system to travel to the site of the damage.
 They also release chemicals which trigger inflammation - which is why sunburn can be swollen and painful.
 So sunburn is a sign that your body is trying to repair the damage that it has suffered.

-Sunscreen is not as effective at preventing sunburn as reducing your time in the summer sunshine between 11am-3pm, seeking shade or wearing a hat and t-shirt in strong sun.
+Many people burn because they think they can stay out longer in the sun if they're wearing sunscreen.
+You should never use sunscreen in order to spend longer in the sun.
+Sunscreen is not as effective at preventing sunburn as reducing your time in the summer sunshine between 11am-3pm, spending time in the shade or wearing a hat and t-shirt in strong sun.

-FACT: Some people might feel that a tan makes them look healthier or more attractive, but over time skin that is regularly exposed to the sun will become more wrinkled, saggy, leathery and blotchy.
+Some people might feel that a tan makes them look healthier or more attractive, but over time skin that is regularly exposed to the sun will become more wrinkled, saggy, leathery and blotchy.
 Overexposure to the sun (or using a sunbed) prematurely ages the skin and the damage to your DNA, that you can't see happening, puts you at increased risk of developing skin cancer.